top of page

 • Time: 3 - 4hrs return (Sealy Tarns) / 6 - 8hrs return (Mueller Hut)

-• Elevation gain: ±600m (Sealy Tarns, 2,200 steps) / ±1,050m (Mueller Hut)
+• Elevation Gain: ±600m (Sealy Tarns, 2,200 steps) / ±1,050m (Mueller Hut)

 • Hut: 28 bunks, booking required via DOC (very popular, book early!)

-• Start/end: White Horse Hill Campground (with toilets & parking)
+• Start/End: White Horse Hill Campground (with toilets & parking)

-• Optional detour: Kea Point lookout – but honestly, the views are far better from Sealy Tarns.
+• Optional Detour: Kea Point lookout – but honestly, the views are far better from Sealy Tarns.

 • Difficulty: Moderate to hard.
-Conditions vary hugely depending on the season - snow, ice, or avalanche risk can make it much tougher.
+Conditions vary hugely depending on the season.
+Snow, ice, or avalanche risk can make it much tougher.

-The trail to Sealy Tarns
+The Trail to Sealy Tarns

 Sealy Tarns rainbow

-Heading up to Mueller Hut
+Heading Up to Mueller Hut

 bottom of page